-Location: Park Road
+Location: Park Road (Get Directions)

 James Cooper III’s mural—created in collaboration with the late local historian Christine Parker—celebrates the life and legacy of John Brent, Buffalo’s first African American architect and a notable civic leader.